-Currently the Vice Chair of the both the YAL board and the YAL Trust board and the Chairman of the Educational Grants Advisory Committee which helped see the inaugural 2015 scholarship program be successfully launched.
+Currently a director and past Vice Chair of the both the YAL board and the YAL Trust board.
+Rod also chairs the Educational Grants Advisory Committee, which helped see the inaugural 2015 scholarship program successfully launched.

-Married to Gail for 44 years and boast a son Chris and a grandson, Nicholas.
-Since retiring from Araluen and the board of Armadale Region Business Association (‘Business Armadale’) last year, he now has more time to indulge his passion of the YAL, motoring, travel, gardening, home improvements and relaxing.
-He is excited about the future of the YAL and hopes that he can be a part of building its future.
+He has been married to Gail for 48 years and boasts a son, Chris, and grandchildren, Nicholas and Madison; as well as two step-grandchildren, Callum and Caitlin.
+Since retiring from Araluen and the board of Armadale Region Business Association (‘Business Armadale’) in 2014, he has more time to indulge his passion of the YAL, motoring, travel, gardening, home improvements and relaxing.
+He is excited about the prospects for the YAL and is committed to being a part of building its future.

 Neil grew up in Sydney with his close family of 7 (5 boys – quite a crowd!).
 He first holidayed in WA with his partner in 1993 and when a work opportunity arose in 1995 they jumped at the chance to relocate.